Disclaimer:

 Better Pricing That Works For You

-Social Champ’s pricing plans are straightforward: $4/month per channel for Starter, $8/month per channel for Growth, and custom Enterprise pricing.
+Social Champ’s pricing is straightforward: $4/month per channel for Starter, $8/month per channel for Growth, and custom Enterprise pricing.
+You get predictable costs without doing too much math, and you only pay for the exact channels you connect.

 More Features at Every Price Point